Eldrams/Track-my-data/README.md

 Tracking and updating user information

-Manipulating CSS in JS
+Manipulating CSS in JavaScript

 Testing each function works independently before incorporating it as a callback

-Importing fonts from google and font awesome
+Importing fonts from Google and Font Awesome

-Bug testing and fixing
+Bug testing and finding resolutions

-Use of IDs and manipulating data based on user input
+Use of IDs to manipulate data based on user input

-Using a noSQL database to GET and POST data
+Employing a noSQL database to GET and POST data

-Writing scalabale code

-Writing reusable functions and code
+Writing scalabale code and reusable code

-Proper use of asynchronous JavaScript functions and try, catch blocks
+Proper use of asynchronous JavaScript functions and try-catch blocks

-Documenting the code and writing comments for ease of reading
+Documenting the code and adding comments for readability

 ------------------------------------------------------------------------------------------

 Future additions:

-- add a realtime database instead of local storage (based on approval from managment)  ✓
+- add a realtime database instead of local storage  ✓

-- add user authentification  ✓
+- Implement user authentication ✓

-- edit styling/accessibility based on user feedback  ✓
+- Adjust styling and improve accessibility based on user feedback   ✓

-- potentially add some additional functionality based on feedback  ✓
+- Potentially add extra functionality based on feedback  ✓

-- Allow the user to set the target (change styling to be based off %)
+- Allow users to set targets (adjust styling based on %)

-- Allow Background image to be changed/set by user
+- Enable users to change/set background images

 ------------------------------------------------------------------------------------------

 Conclusion:

-This is the first time I have created an app with user authentification, while it came with its difficulties this app is now scalable and has the potential to harbour hundreds of users.
+This marks my first experience creating an app with user authentication.
+Despite encountering challenges, the app is now scalable and has the potential to accommodate hundreds of users.

-It is able to read and write to Firebase based on the user ID which is created at user sign up via the user authentification console in firebase.
+It is capable of reading from and writing to Firebase based on the user ID, which is created during user sign-up through the Firebase authentication console.

-In the future I would like to try creating my own database and utilising another language such as c#.
+In the future, I aspire to create my own database and explore other languages such as C#.

 ![sign up](https://github.com/Eldrams/Track-my-data/assets/126687182/9387e58e-1a72-4ed9-ae2a-63213df2b533)